TheLetterA23/particle-life-simulator/README.md

 press mouse wheel to move the camera

-scroll the mouse wheel to change zoom level (can also make sim run faster as particls not in view dont have to render)
+scroll the mouse wheel to change zoom level (can also make sim run faster as particles not in view dont have to render)